Halep holds off Haddad Maia to win third WTA Canadian crown

 The former world number one from Romania added the trophy in Toronto to those she captured in Montreal in 2016 and 2018.

-She needed two and a quarter hours to deny the South American outsider the upset victory.
+She needed two and a quarter hours to deny the South American lefthander the upset victory.

+"Here there are many Romanians and they always come to support me.
+I'm really happy that I could win also here," said Halep, who was backed by chants of "Si-mo-na!" from her vocal fans throughout the match.

-Halep brushed off nine double-faults and broke her opponent five times from 10 chances as she became the third player with at least nine WTA 1000 titles, after Serena Williams (13) and Victoria Azarenka (10).
+She shrugged of nine double-faults and broke Haddad Maia five times from 10 chances as she became the third player with at least nine WTA 1000 titles, after Serena Williams (13) and Victoria Azarenka (10).

-Halep, who was playing in her ninth final at the elite level as Haddad Maia tackled her first, won her 38th match of the season.
+Halep, who was playing in her ninth final at the elite level as Haddad Maia tackled her first, won her 38th match of the season and claimed her biggest success since the Rome trophy in May, 2020.

 After a year outside of the world's top-10 she is projected to rise to sixth this week with the start of the US Open approaching on August 29.